 From Dusk Till Dawn was followed by two made-for-video sequels, From Dusk Till Dawn 2: Texas Blood Money (1999) and From Dusk Till Dawn 3: The Hangman’s Daughter (2000).
 Rodriguez subsequently spun the film out into a tv series From Dusk Till Dawn (2014– ), which managed to draw the entire plot of this film out into its first season, afterwards heading in new directions.
 The making of From Dusk Till Dawn was also depicted in the interesting theatrically-released documentary Full Tilt Boogie (1997).

-After From Dusk Till Dawn, Robert Rodriguez went onto make a number of genre films, including the witty teen body snatchers film The Faculty (1998); the children’s spy films Spy Kids (2001), Spy Kids 2: Island of Lost Dreams (2002), Spy Kids 3-D: Game Over (2003) and Spy Kids: All the Time in the World (2011); the superb ultra-violent film noir pastiche Sin City (2005), Rodriguez’s single best film, and Sin City: A Dame to Kill For (2014); a further children’s film The Adventures of Sharkboy and Lavagirl in 3-D (2005); half of Grindhouse (2007) with Tarantino, which was later seperately released as Planet Terror (2007); the children’s film Shorts (2009); and Machete Kills (2013), a sequel to his earlier Mexican-themed action film that frequently enters into science-fiction territory.
+After From Dusk Till Dawn, Robert Rodriguez went onto make a number of genre films, including the witty teen body snatchers film The Faculty (1998); the children’s spy films Spy Kids (2001), Spy Kids 2: Island of Lost Dreams (2002), Spy Kids 3-D: Game Over (2003) and Spy Kids: All the Time in the World (2011); the superb ultra-violent film noir pastiche Sin City (2005), Rodriguez’s single best film, and Sin City: A Dame to Kill For (2014); a further children’s film The Adventures of Sharkboy and Lavagirl in 3-D (2005); half of Grindhouse (2007) with Tarantino, which was later seperately released as Planet Terror (2007); the children’s film Shorts (2009); Machete Kills (2013), a sequel to his earlier Mexican-themed action film that frequently enters into science-fiction territory; and the upcoming manga adaptation Alita: Battle Angel (2019).
 Rodriguez has also produced Predators (2010).

 Quentin Tarantino’s only other venture into genre territory was his half of Grindhouse, which was released separately as Death Proof (2007), although his A Band Apart production company did produce the worthwhile race-reversed alternate world film White Man’s Burden (1995) and the little-seen black comedy Curdled (1996) in which a forensic cleaner meets a serial killer.